nnworkspace/android-key-attestation/slides.md

 ---
 layout: two-cols
 layoutClass: gap-16
+title: a) On-card key generation + certificate from a trusted CA
 ---

-# a) On-card Key Generation + Certificate from a Trusted CA
+### a) On-card Key Generation + Certificate from a Trusted CA

 ```mermaid
 sequenceDiagram